socotecio/django-socio-grpc/docs/features/proto-generation.rst

 - :func:`service <django_socio_grpc.services.Service>`: That is the instance of the service that being transformed into protobuf format.
 - :func:`request_message <django_socio_grpc.protobuf.proto_classes.ProtoMessage>`: That is the proto message as a python object of the request
 - :func:`response_message <django_socio_grpc.protobuf.proto_classes.ProtoMessage>`: That is the proto message as a python object of the response
 - :func:`message_name_constructor <django_socio_grpc.protobuf.message_name_constructor.MessageNameConstructor>`: That is the instance of the NameConstructor class used to generate the request and response proto name.
-It is usefull if you need a plugin that need to transform the name of the proto message
+It is usefull if you need a plugin that need to transform the name of the proto message.
+By default the class used is :func:`DefaultMessageNameConstructor <django_socio_grpc.protobuf.message_name_constructor.DefaultMessageNameConstructor>`

 Some helper class for transforming message to list, adding field and other exist.
 Please refer to :func:`the list of existing plugin <django_socio_grpc.protobuf.generation_plugin>`